open-telemetry/opentelemetry-specification/specification/api-metrics.md

 processed, bytes read or written.

-Unrestricted Counter instruments are an option to support sums that rise and fall, useful in selected cases where the report value changes to an sum that may be unknown to the observer.
+Unrestricted Counter instruments are an option to support sums that rise and fall, useful in selected cases where the enter value changes to an sum that may be unknown to the observer.
 Examples: semaphore up/down, channel enqueue/deque.